 The City operates two drop-off recycling centers.
-Each year and average of nearly 700 tons of materials and collected and recycled, including newspaper, cardboard, paperboard, plastic bottles, aluminum cans, and tin cans.
+Each year an average of nearly 700 tons of newspaper, cardboard, paperboard, plastics, aluminum cans, glass and tin cans are collected.

-The Public Works Department is actively finding ways to reduce its paper consumption.
-Implementing paperless electronic systems is an effective and efficient way to reduce paper usage.
-Such systems include working toward creating a paperless Right-of-Way permits process and scanning City files, plans and specifications for construction projects.
+The Public Works Department is actively finding ways to reduce paper consumption.
+A paperless, electronic system for Right-of-Way permits is being implemented, and City files, plans and specifications for construction projects are being scanned and processed electronically.
 Public Works also uses the City’s paperless hiring system and paperless agenda system for City Council items.

 The Public Works Department regularly reflects environmental sensitivity in its purchases of supplies for everyday use.
 Items range from remanufactured toner cartridges to office supplies such as paper and envelopes made from recycled materials.

-Asphalt pavement is removed each year in the United States during widening and resurfacing projects.
-Some of the asphalt is then recycled and reused as part of new roads, roadbeds, shoulders and embankments.
-The City of Independence Public Works Department uses 30 to 50 percent recycled asphalt in street paving operations.
+All across the United States asphalt pavement is removed each year during road construction and maintenance projects.
+Some of the asphalt is then recycled and reused as part of new roads, shoulders and embankments.
+The Public Works Department uses 30 - 50 % recycled asphalt in street paving operations.
 This encourages reuse and reduces the amount of oil required for new asphalt.

-The Public Works Department is actively incorporating pedestrian and bicycle paths into the design of its road construction projects.
-Pedestrian and bicycle paths promote alternative uses of transportation and help reconnect city and social networks within the community.
+The Public Works Department incorporates pedestrian and bicycle paths into the design of road construction projects.
+This promotes alternative uses of transportation and helps reconnect city and social networks within the community.

-- View photos of successful paths incorporated into public improvement projects
+- View photos of new paths in public improvement projects

 - View information on Erosion Control Devices